Love First Intervention

-Or: “You can’t help someone who doesn’t want help.”
+Some people say: “You can’t help them until they want help.”

 Many families are told they must wait for their alcoholic or addict to hit bottom before there is any hope for recovery.
-But these myths subject families to years of pain and unhappiness.
+But these myths put families through years of pain.
 No one ever mentions that when the alcoholic hits bottom, they take their family along for the ride — even the smallest children.

 A Love First intervention provides a different solution.

 “If you can’t help them until they want help, what will get them to want help?”

 When we ask this question, we change everything.
 We stop focusing on the problem, and start working on the solution.
 Love First intervention uses the power of love and concern in a specific and organized way to break through denial, so we can help our loved ones get the help they need.